*New Summer 2013*

 The Suncook River is an extremely dynamic system possessing many resources vital to local communities.
 Historically and currently, the river has shaped patterns of settlement in the area.
 Several hydroelectric dams operate along the Suncook, and the Towns of Epsom, Pembroke, and Allenstown all depend upon aquifers adjacent to the river for public water supplies.
 The river is used recreationally by paddlers, anglers, hikers, and wildlife watchers.
 It also provides a habitat corridor for wildlife.
 In sum, the Suncook River represents an important regional resource whose water quality, quantity, and flow directly affect residents and users throughout the region.
-Designation would provide statewide recognition and opportunities for regional river management.

 About This Website

 Photo Above: The Suncook River in Pittsfield.
 Courtesy of Mark Wallace.